Written by: A O’Neill, Licensed Pest Management Professional

 - The pronotum (shield-like area behind the head) is dark brown to black with a bell-shaped pattern and a translucent border.

 - Adults are sexually dimorphic, which means the males and females look different from each other.
-Females are shorter, broader, and are darker than the males.
+Females are shorter, broader, and darker than males.
 Her wings only cover three-quarters of the abdomen so females are unable to fly.

 - Adult males are a lighter brown color with a narrower body, and their wings cover their entire abdomen so they are capable of flying.